maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 Speech recognition [extra f we have time]

 Range of good Heart State: 70 BPM to 90 BPM

 ### Design Explanation

-# **FINAL PROJECT DOCUMENTATION** 🎨🔮✨ #

 **///design concept & logo///**

 - After thinking over the UI design, We decided to stick with two primary colors (warm pastel yellow (252, 238, 184) and white (255,255,255) for the clean minimalistic look.
+One of the important reasons for choosing from the pastel palette is because e wanted our UI to be safe for people with anxiety, because multi colored palattes trigger anxiety.
+We had to spend substantial time to research about this color choosing issue, because for midterm, our color palattes were not suitable to our project.

 - We designed the Panda logo on iPad's Procreate app.
 First we made a rough sketch of the panda, and followed up with more layers to polish.